Freight Shipping from Dallas to Savannah

 How much does it cost to ship freight from Dallas to Savannah?

-Full truckload (FTL) rates from Dallas, TX to Savannah, GA currently range from $2,561-$3,156 for a standard dry van load over the 1,191-mile route.
+Full truckload (FTL) rates from Dallas, TX to Savannah, GA currently range $2,561-$3,156 (roughly $2.16-$2.67 per mile over 1,191 miles).
 LTL shipments typically cost $855-$1,412 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Dallas to Savannah?